 - Nasal tubes - deliver 24 - 30% oxygen.
 This is the most common oxygen therapy approach; you will likely start with what's called a nasal cannula - a device that includes two small tubes that fit in your nostrils, and a long tube attached to an oxygen tank

-- Facemask - deliver 30 - 60% oxygen.
+- Facemask - delivers 30 - 60% oxygen.
 Recommended for patients who need much more oxygen or have trouble using the nasal tubes

-- A tube inserted into the trachea - deliver up to 100% oxygen.
-This is called transtracheal oxygen therapy and it is used in the management of severe respiratory distress.
+- A tube inserted into the trachea - delivers up to 100% oxygen.
+This is called transtracheal oxygen therapy, and it is used in the management of severe respiratory distress.
 A tube runs from the oxygen tank through a small hole in your neck and into your windpipe to feed oxygen directly into the lungs

 Because it increases the amount of oxygen in a patient's body, oxygen therapy can help to: